ChrGri/DIY-Sim-Racing-FFB-Pedal-Mechanical-Design/README.md

 Updates on this issue will be posted here and almost daily on [youtube](https://youtube.com/@cuttingcorny?si=7AVNgqsLwYK21lRO).

-A big thank you to CuttingCorny for reporting the issue and helping to track the issue down.
+A big thank you to Cuttingcorny for reporting the issue and helping to track the issue down.